Blog/8 min read/Updated 2026-05-14

 Can FlowCore help with boiler feed pump selection in Karnataka?

 Yes.
-FlowCore supports boiler feed pump selection requirements across Bangalore and Karnataka with technical selection, Berlington pump supply, service guidance, and application-specific troubleshooting.
+FlowCore supports boiler feed pump selection across Bangalore and Karnataka — technical selection, Berlington pump supply, commissioning guidance, and application-specific troubleshooting.

-Boiler Feed Pump Selection Guide matters because selection by boiler pressure, temperature, NPSH, and bypass requirements.
-In practical terms, the correct decision depends on flow rate, total dynamic head, fluid condition, control method, and service access at the site.
+Boiler Feed Pump Selection Guide — selection by boiler pressure, temperature, NPSH, and bypass requirements.
+In practice, the correct answer depends on confirmed flow rate, total dynamic head, fluid condition, control method, and what service access looks like after the pump is installed.

 Selection criteria that matter

-When reviewing boiler feed pumps, our pump specialists coordinates the hydraulic requirement first, then maps that requirement to a pump family, material set, control arrangement, and service plan.
+When reviewing boiler feed pumps, our pump specialists coordinates the hydraulic requirement first — flow, head, and suction margin — then maps that to a pump family, material grade, control arrangement, and service plan for the Karnataka site.

-our technical team reviews boiler feed pumps requirements across these locations — the selection inputs are the same but the service and logistics planning differs by site.
+our technical team reviews boiler feed pumps requirements across these locations.
+The selection inputs are the same engineering variables — flow, head, fluid, duty hours — but service, logistics, and material decisions differ by site.

 How our selection process works